Gheorghe Bibescu: On the eve of the Revolution of 1848

 In December 1846, he was advised by Kiseleff to call for new Public Assembly elections.
 The elections brought a new Assembly dominated by politicians loyal to the hospodar.
 With this legislature, Bibescu passed several important laws, such as a new law on the Eastern Orthodox clergy, one that allowed the hospodar to approve the church budget, and a law freeing all the Gypsy slaves who belonged to the church and to the public authorities.

 Gheorghe Bibescu worked for better relations with Moldavia (the other Danubian Principality under Russian supervision), and, starting 1847, the two countries established a customs union, after an agreement with Mihail Sturdza, the Moldavian hospodar.
-This was the culmination of his attempt to remove Wallachia's traders and guilds from foreign competition (see Sudiţi), first manifested in his project to increase taxes on foreign goods.
+This was the culmination of his attempt to remove Wallachia's traders and guilds from foreign competition (see Sudiți), first manifested in his project to increase taxes on foreign goods.

 Bibescu also convinced the Russian government to allow him to impose some taxes on those monasteries that had been dedicated to various Orthodox centers of worship outside the Danubian Principalities' territories (the ownership issue, stringent ever since the end of the Phanariote epoch, implied that church property eluded state intervention, channelling income towards places such as Mount Athos; it was to be settled through secularization under the rule of Alexandru Ioan Cuza).

 In the summer of 1848, the revolution broke out.
 Initially, Wallachian radicals had unsuccessfully attempted to attract Bibescu to their side.
 They then issued the Islaz Proclamation of 9 June 1848.
 On 11 June Gheorghe Bibescu accepted the proclamation; two days later he abdicated and left the country, leaving it to be ruled by a Provisoral Government which succumbed to Ottoman intervention in September.
 In 1859, Bibescu was presented as candidate to the throne by the conservatives who opposed Wallachia's union with Moldavia.